 We Christians like to talk about Hell a lot, so let’s talk about Hell a little.

-Yesterday, in the very first few daylight hours after Donald Trump’s election victory it began:
+In the very first few daylight hours after Donald Trump’s election victory it began:

 Near San Francisco, a home in Noe Valley flew a nazi flag where kids walk by to get to school.